Xanderz99/botsv3-incident-analysis/README.md

 ## SOC Roles & Incident Handling Reflection (10%)
-To better understand the SOC security analyst tiers, we will have to go through them one by one:
+To better understand the SOC security analyst tiers which are structured into three tiers and are reflected in the way alerts acted on.
+To better understand them, we will need to go through them one by one:

 Tier 1 - Monitoring and triage
 This tier primary focus is on alert triage and prioritisation.
 When discovered it is important that it is categorised and escalated to the higher tiers.

 Tier 2 - Investigation and correlation
 Next, this role will ace as incident responders, they will conduct in-depth investigations.
 Threat intelligence will be used to identify attackers, investigate the attacks and inforce containment and improvement strategies.

 Tier 3 - Threat hunting and improvement
 Lastly, these are the threat hunters, which will search for harder threats and locate vulnerabilities, this can also include any unknown attack patterns which was afflicted on the network.

 ## Installation & Data Preparation (15%)
 Splunk was installed from: